-15.9.31 CONAN USER HOME
+15.9.31 CONAN_USER_HOME

-Allows defining a custom Conan cache directory.
+Allows defining a custom base directory for Conan cache directory.
 Can be useful for concurrent builds under different users in CI, to retrieve and store per-project specific dependencies (useful for deployment, for example).
+Conan will generate the folder .conan under the custom base path.